leegengyu/vulnhub-box-walkthrough/pumpkinfestival.md

 ![](/screenshots/pumpkinfestival/loginInitial.jpg)
 * Because we are given the machine's IP address, we will skip the usual nmap scan of finding live hosts in our network and head straight for a more detailed scan with `nmap -p- -A 10.0.2.15`:
 ![](/screenshots/pumpkinfestival/hostFullScan.jpg)
-* The vulnerable machine is running only 2 services:
+* The vulnerable machine is running 3 services:
-1. FTP - vsftpd 2.0.8 or later on Port 21
+1. FTP - vsftpd 2.0.8 or later on Port 21 (the scan indicated 3.0.2 under FTP server status)
 2. HTTP - Apache httpd 2.4.7 on Port 80
 3. SSH - OpenSSH 6.6.1p1 Ubuntu on Port 6880
 * With the exception of SSH on port 6880, the other 2 services are running on the port numbers that we expected.